Take on Tomorrow’s Challenges

 The world moves fast.
-Our master’s programs move even faster.
-With an eye on emerging trends and industry needs, our flexible master’s degree programs train engineers who will shape the future.
+Our engineering master’s programs move even faster.
+With an eye on emerging trends and industry needs, our flexible degree programs equip and inspire engineers who shape the future.
 Accelerate your career at Duke.

 Specialties That Will Shape the Future

-It’s not just what you’ll learn while earning your Master of Science, Master of Engineering, or Master of Engineering Management — it’s why.
-Our graduates launch into the world with the know-how and sense of purpose needed to create innovative solutions to serious challenges facing real people.
+With a Duke master’s degree, you’ll launch into the world with the know-how and sense of purpose you need to create innovative solutions to serious challenges faced by real people.

 Materials Science & Engineering